Language: EN

 }

-In this example, the lock keyword ensures that only one thread can access the deposit operation at the same time.
+In this example, the lock keyword ensures that only one thread can access the deposit operation at a time.